backupbrew/switchbrew/SVC.md

 | 0x700196A0 | MC\_SCALED\_LATENCY\_ALLOWANCE\_DISPLAY0C\_0  | Scaled Latency Allowance settings for DISPLAY0C  |
 | 0x700196A4 | MC\_SCALED\_LATENCY\_ALLOWANCE\_DISPLAY0CB\_0 | Scaled Latency Allowance settings for DISPLAY0CB |
 | 0x70019C5C |                                               |                                                  |

+## svcCreateSharedMemory

+Other perm can be used to enforce permission 1, 3, or 0x10000000 if don't care.

 ## svcMapTransferMemory